School of Business

 - Benefit from a practical, hands-on approach that includes required internships and many real-world projects.

-- Feel confident in the quality of your program—the degrees in business administration (BBA/BS/BA) are accredited by ACBSP, a international leader in mission-based accreditation with a focus on teaching excellence in business.
+- Feel confident in the quality of your program—the degrees in business administration (BBA/BS/BA) are accredited by ACBSP, an international leader in mission-based accreditation with a focus on teaching excellence in business.

-- Have the assurance you are learning business concepts exceptionally well.
-In 2017, we scored in the 97th percentile on the Major Field Test in the Business taken by tens of thousands of students at hundreds of business schools nation wide.
-Scores were in the 96th percentile in both 2015 and 2016.
+- Have the assurance you are learning exceptionally well.
+We have scored above the 90th percentile for six years straight on the Major Field Test in Business, which is taken by tens of thousands of students at hundreds of business schools nation wide.
+Percentiles were 97th in 2017 and 96th in 2015 and 2016.